raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 sudo raspi-gpio get
 ```

 Note that `raspi-gpio` can be used with the `funcs` argument to get a list of all supported GPIO functions per pin.
 It will print out a table in CSV format.
-The idea is to pipe the table to a `.csv` file and then load this file using e.g. Excel:
+The idea is to pipe the table to a `.csv` file and then load this file using a program such as Excel:
 ```
 sudo raspi-gpio funcs > gpio-funcs.csv
 ```